Ultimate Guide Mobile Application Testing Strategy.

 Another mandatory point for consideration, as other authors have argued, involves app security.
 This is not optional; it is a critical component of any app development process.

-Here are a few points QA testers and business users should consider during the QA testing phase to ensure their app performs well and is secure.
+Here are a few points QA testers and business users should consider during the QA testing phase.
+Ideally to ensure their app performs well and is secure.

 Always do load testing to avoid crashing your app when it’s most popular among your users

-Load testing is the QA process that helps testers understand how their app will react under normal load conditions by users.
-This test is used to really understand what will slow down an app or make the app freeze when customers are using it in their day-to-day lives.
+Load testing is an essential QA process.
+It helps testers understand how their app will react under normal load conditions by users.
+This test has many applications.
+Most importantly to really understand what will slow down an app or make the app freeze.
+Especially, when customers are using it in their day-to-day lives.

 There are now multiple testing softwares on the market that can test apps for load impact and free load conditions.
-To ensure an uninterrupted app experience, business users should decide what tests for an app should be checked, the number of users who can use the system at any time, and how many applications can be used at the same time before your own app slows down.
+To ensure an uninterrupted app experience, business users should decide what tests for an app should be checked.
+They should consider number of users who can use the system at any time.
+And lastly,how many applications can be used at the same time before your own app slows down.

 In addition, companies should create specific goals and targets for load testing cases.
-That way, if a new app build performs outside the expected key performance indicators, it can be sent back to developers before it goes to production and is optimized.
+That way we can know if an app build performs outside the expected key performance indicators.
+Hence, it can be sent back to developers before it goes to production and is optimized.

 Companies that do load testing ensure their app does not freeze or is force-stopped during reasonable use.
-Load testing also allows you to understand the slow points and failure points of your own backend architecture and let’s you know its scalability, so you can ensure that your app is not penalized for being too slow.
+Load testing also allows you to understand the slow points and failure points of your own backend architecture.
+Hence it also let’s you know its scalability, so ensure that your app is not penalized for being too slow.

 Stress test your app so you know your critical mass

-Stress testing is the process of loading an app with as much data as possible to learn its breaking point so you know and understand the upper capacity limits for an app.
+Stress testing is the process of loading an app with as much data as possible to learn its breaking point.
+This helps you to know and understand the upper capacity limits for an app.
 Nearly 80% of global companies with an app use internal stress testing to support different business objectives.

 Stress testing can reveal the following factors: